-	- Family problems: A major loss in your family or conflict among members of your family may cause your teen to feel depressed.
+- Family problems: A major loss or disruption in your family, or conflict among members of your family may cause your teen to feel depressed.

-- Low self-esteem: If your teenager is constantly being criticized, abused, or neglected, or if he is having difficulty at school or other activities, he may be more likely to feel depressed.
-Similarly, teens who have recently broken up with a girlfriend or boyfriend are vulnerable.
+- Low self-esteem: If your teenager is constantly being criticized, abused, neglected, bullied, or if she is having difficulty at school or other activities, she may be more likely to feel depressed.
+Similarly, teens that have recently broken up with a boyfriend or girlfriend are vulnerable.

-- Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can result in depression.
-If there is a history of any significant medical condition in your family or your son, be sure to tell his health care provider.
+- Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can contribute to depression.
+If there is a history of any significant medical conditions in your family, be sure to tell her health care provider.